 Picking the right jury is the difference between winning and losing a case.
 The greatest mistake that an attorney will make is trying to find a jury that’s biased towards their side, rather than trying to find one that’s as impartial as possible.
 Trying to find a jury that’s anything less than fair can be a fast path to losing a case, and a good lawyer knows this.

 Selecting the jury is the only time an attorney has the opportunity to discover the life experiences, biases, beliefs, and attitudes of the people who will decide their case.
 The last thing any attorney wants is for bias to come out during the trial.
 Thus, how lawyers pick jurors is an essential indicator of the experience and knowledge that attorney has.
 Knowing the leanings of your jury beforehand can allow you to adjust and adapt during the court case.

-Call Eglet Prince
+Call Eglet Adams

-If you’re in Nevada and you need help with your personal injury case from attorneys with all the knowledge, skill, education and compassion you need, Eglet Prince is the answer.
+If you’re in Nevada and you need help with your personal injury case from attorneys with all the knowledge, skill, education and compassion you need, Eglet Adams is the answer.
 Whether you want more information about how lawyers pick jurors or you’re looking at jury selection in your own case, we’ve won more multi-million dollar verdicts than any other catastrophic personal injury law firm in Nevada, and represent hundreds of such cases every year.
 We’ve got the know-how and experience you need.
 Give us a call for a free case consultation today.